awesome-webextension/neutrino-webextension/README.md

 # neutrino-webextension

-Neutrino 9 preset for WebExtension development which supports framework devtools.
+Neutrino 9 preset for WebExtension development with hot reload and framework devtools.

 ## Features